+++ The industries most affected by counterfeit products +++ US companies most affected by counterfeits +++

 +++ The Industries Most Affected by Counterfeit Products +++ US Companies Most Affected by Counterfeiting +++

-Considering that some of the biggest shoe brands generate tens of billions in sales each year, it's no surprise that counterfeiters are turning to the footwear industry, trying to cash in on the global sneaker and luxury shoe craze.
-According to the latest figures released by the OECD , shoes accounted for 22 percent of the total value of counterfeit goods seized by customs in 2016, making them the most counterfeited product category ahead of clothing, leather goods and electrical goods.
+Considering that some of the biggest shoe brands generate tens of billions in revenue each year, it's not surprising that counterfeiters are turning to the footwear industry, seeking to capitalize on the global sneaker and luxury shoe craze.
+According to the latest figures released by the OECD , shoes accounted for 22 percent of the total value of counterfeit goods seized by customs in 2016, making them the most counterfeited product category, ahead of clothing, leather goods, and electronics.

-The most counterfeit brands include luxury brands such as Michael Kors, Gucci and Louis Vuitton, as well as mass brands such as Nike, Levi's and Adidas.
-All of these brands are aggressively fighting counterfeiters, with damages running up to billions of dollars each year.
-According to OECD estimates based on customs seizures, the total value of counterfeit and pirated goods traded internationally in 2016 was more than $500 billion, or 3.3 percent of global trade.
+Among the most counterfeited brands are luxury labels like Michael Kors, Gucci, and Louis Vuitton, as well as mass-market brands like Nike, Levi's, and Adidas.
+All of these brands are aggressively fighting counterfeiters, with losses amounting to billions of dollars annually.
+According to OECD estimates based on customs seizures, the total value of counterfeit and pirated goods traded internationally in 2016 exceeded $500 billion, or 3.3 percent of global trade.

 Among the most counterfeited brands are luxury brands such as Michael Kors, Gucci or Louis Vuitton as well as mass-market brands such as Nike, Levi's and Adidas.
 All of these brands are aggressively fighting counterfeiters with damages piling up to billions of dollars every year.
 According to OECD estimates based on customs seizures, the total value of counterfeit and pirated articles traded internationally in 2016 amounted to more than $500 billion, or 3.3 percent of world trade.